codeforamerica/projectmonitor/README.md

   * [Semaphore](http://www.semaphoreapp.com/)
   * [CircleCI](http://circleci.com)

-This project is forked from from [pivotal/projectmonitor](https://github.com/pivotal/projectmonitor).
+This project is forked from [pivotal/projectmonitor](https://github.com/pivotal/projectmonitor).
 CfA uses it to show the status of fellowship projects and internal tools.

 ## Installation